 In human health, too, neem has much to offer in specialties such as the treatment of diabetes, inflammation, parasitosis or the fight against pathogenic bacteria.
 Other avenues of investigation include the toxicity of neem on malaria parasites and its ability to reduce cancerous tumours.
 "The 'pharmacist tree' is only at the beginning of its international career...

-Neem oil, against skin infections and lice.
-Neem oil is a powerful antibacterial agent and is mainly used for acne, eczema and psoriasis.
+Neem oil to combat skin infections and lice.
+A powerful antibacterial agent, neem oil is mainly used for acne, eczema and psoriasis.
 It is also an excellent anti-lice treatment.
-Its properties: In India, the neem tree (Azadirachta indica) is a sacred tree, which produces a vegetable oil with benefits that have been recognised for centuries.
-The kernels extracted from the fruit of this tropical tree are cold pressed to produce the oil.
-Neem oil has a strong smell, so many people prefer to use it diluted in other vegetable oils.
+Its properties: In India, the neem tree (Azadirachta indica) is a sacred tree that produces a vegetable oil with benefits that have been recognised for centuries.
+The kernels extracted from the pit of the fruit of this tropical tree are cold-pressed to produce the oil.
+Neem oil has a fairly strong odour, so many people prefer to use it diluted in other vegetable oils.

 Reviews